Early California Resource Center

 The story of the Lone Woman of San Nicolas Island was made famous by Scott O’Dell’s novel The Island of the Blue Dolphins.
 In this episode of the podcast, we learn more about her real life with archeologist Elisabeth Rareshide, along with a new exhibit at the Mission Santa Barbara museum.
 Elisabeth Rareshide Elisabeth Rareshide […]

-Filed Under: 4th Grade, California Indians, Native Americans, Podcast Episodes Tagged With: Island of the Blue Dolphins, Juana María
+Filed Under: Native American Life, Podcast Tagged With: Island of the Blue Dolphins, Juana María

 Aztec Memories and the Florentine Codex: Interview with Ezekiel Stear (Part 1)